'People with MND simply cannot afford to wait' Elgin campaigner Lucy Lintott fights for accessible housing

 However, she was told by the local authority a new accessible home wouldn’t be available until 2023 at the earliest.

-The family has already been on the list for a three-bedroom accessible home for more than a year.
+The Lintott family has already been on the list for three-bedroom accessible housing to cope with their MND needs for more than a year.

 She said: “I got offered a two-bed bungalow but had to turn it down as it was smaller than my flat and I need a third bedroom for overnight care.